VijayThilak/CKS-Challenges/README.md

 ```
 k get rolebindings.rbac.authorization.k8s.io important_binding_do_not_delete -n citadel -oyaml
 ```
-Save the name of the 'user', 'role' and 'rolebinding' responsible for the event to the file '/opt/blacklist_users' file
+Save the name of the `'user, 'role' and 'rolebinding'` responsible for the event to the file `'/opt/blacklist_users'` file

 ```
 echo "agent-smith,important_role_do_not_delete,important_binding_do_not_delete" > /opt/blacklist_users
 ```

-Check the 'falco' logs to find the pod that has events generated because of packages being updated on it
+Inspect the `falco` logs to find the pod that has events generated because of packages being updated on it
 ```
 Journalctl -f falco.log